Jump to Main Content

 • Your Insolvency Practitioner (IP) proposes a plan to your creditors.

-• Of all the creditors who vote on your IVA Proposal, if at least 75% (by value) agree to your IVA proposal, all your creditors have to accept the terms of the IVA Proposal, including any who voted to reject the proposal or didn’t vote at all.
+• Of all the creditors who vote on your IVA Proposal, if at least 75% (by value) agree to your IVA Proposal, all your creditors have to accept the terms of the IVA Proposal, including any who voted to reject the proposal or didn’t vote at all.

 • You make monthly payments, typically for five years.